netomi/netomi.github.com/_posts/2024-08-06-macos-large-runners.markdown

 {% endhighlight %}

 <br/>
-Additionally, your organization needs to have a `GitHub Team` or `GitHub Enterprise Cloud` plan to be able to use such a macOS large runner, otherwise workflows using such a runner will fail to run.
+Additionally, your organization needs to have a `GitHub Team` or `GitHub Enterprise Cloud` plan to be able to use such a macOS large runner (which is now the case for all Eclipse projects hosted on GitHub as of 2024), otherwise workflows using such a runner will fail to run.
 Once your organization is eligible to use large runners, you probably want to control the access to such runners for the repositories in your organization to avoid surprises when you receive your next invoice.
 GitHub offers a convenient way to define [runner groups](https://docs.github.com/en/actions/using-github-hosted-runners/about-larger-runners/controlling-access-to-larger-runners) to control which repositories can access such large runners.

 <br/>